jonathan-herring/UndeathSentence/README.md

 2. Run the command ./UndeathSentence

 #### Interacting with the Game:
-- Use the provided controls (WASD keys, mouse clicks) to navigate and interact within the game environment.
+- Use WASD keys to move and the left mouse button to fire your weapon.
-- Follow on-screen prompts for pickups, weapon usage, and advancing to the next zone.
+- On the game over screen, press space to restart